29 Yale Journal on Regulation 45 (2012)

 In this period of economic uncertainty, tax scholars must examine income tax policy from a macroeconomic perspective.
 The standard lenses of efficiency and equity no longer suffice.
 To highlight the importance of the macroeconomic perspective, this Article demonstrates that most tax expenditures are procyclical, exacerbating the business cycle.
 Tax expenditures effectively offer government subsidies for certain activities, such as charitable giving or home purchases.
 Because these activities vary with the business cycle, tax expenditures are higher at business cycle peaks than at business cycle troughs.
 The more a given activity varies in tandem with the business cycle, the greater the procyclicality of the tax expenditure.
 While recent income tax and government spending policies have been explicitly devoted to stimulating the economy, the destabilizing impact of tax expenditures quietly negate much of the impact of fiscal stimulus measures.
 Our inability to discern tax expenditures' hidden destabilizing impact is symptomatic of a general neglect of macroeconomics in income tax policy.
 To avoid introducing and perpetuating further destabilizing forces into the current era of general economic uncertainty, macroeconomic perspectives should assume a more prominent place in tax policy discourse.

 Date of Authorship for this Version

 Listokin, Yair, "Equity, Efficiency, and Stability: The Importance of Macroeconomics for Evaluating Income Tax Policy" (2012).
 Faculty Scholarship Series.
-Paper 3879.
+3879.